 Can someone fulfill their DUII compliance at Fora Health if the DUII occurred out of state?

 Yes, Fora Health can help patients satisfy the treatment requirements of their DUII no matter which state it occurred in.
 Patients will need to provide court documentation detailing the legal charges of the DUII and the treatment requirements of the other jurisdiction.
 It will also be the patient’s responsibility to provide contact information for the individual or agency that monthly progress reports will need to be sent to.
 For states that give broad discretion, Fora Health will apply Oregon state DUII requirements.

-We have two primary locations where DUII services are available, Downtown Portland and Hillsboro, Oregon.
+We have two primary locations where DUII services are available, SE Portland and Hillsboro, Oregon.
 Call (503) 535-1151 to schedule an appointment.

 A DUII treatment and compliance program begins by calling Fora Health at (503) 535-1151 and answering some brief questions.
 Following this, the patient will be scheduled for a one-on-one assessment to be conducted in-person or virtually.
 The assessment is the first step in developing an individualized treatment plan and DUII program participants work one-on-one with a counselor to determine their specific treatment goals.
 Because every situation is unique, every treatment plan is different.
 Substantial progress towards a patient’s treatment goals must be made before a counselor can graduate a patient and sign off on any state mandated requirements.
 The following are the minimum requirements for most DUIIs, including Oregon:

 - Complete a minimum of one individual counseling session per month.